Russian forces leave Snake Island, keep up eastern assault | Headlines

 - Ukraine

-Russia on Thursday pulled back its forces from a strategically placed Black Sea island where they have faced relentless Ukrainian attacks but kept up its push to encircle the last bulwark of Ukraine's resistance in the eastern province of Luhansk.
+Russian forces withdrew from a strategic Black Sea island Thursday, potentially easing the threat to the vital Ukrainian port city of Odesa, but kept up their push to encircle the last stronghold of resistance in the eastern province of Luhansk.

-Russia's Defense Ministry said it withdrew its forces from the Zmiyinyy (Snake) Island off Ukraine's Black Sea port of Odesa in what it described as a "goodwill gesture."
-Ukraine's military said the Russians fled the island in two speedboats following a barrage of Ukrainian artillery and missile strikes.
+The Kremlin portrayed the pullout from Snake Island as a “goodwill gesture.”
+Ukraine's military said the Russians fled in two small speedboats following a barrage of Ukrainian artillery and missile strikes.
+The exact number of troops was not disclosed.
+Russian Defense Ministry spokesman Lt.
+Gen. Igor Konashenkov said the withdrawal was intended to demonstrate that Moscow isn't hampering U.N. efforts to establish a humanitarian corridor for exporting agricultural products from Ukraine.

-Turkey has sought to broker a deal on unblocking grain exports from Ukraine, but the talks have dragged on without any sign of quick progress with Kyiv voicing concern that Russia could use the deal to launch an attack on Odesa.
-Russia took control of the island that sits on a busy shipping lane in the opening days of the war in an apparent hope to use it to control the area and use it as a staging ground for an attack on Odesa.
-The island came to epitomize the Ukrainian resistance to the Russian invasion when Ukrainian troops there received a demand from a Russian warship to surrender or face bombardment.
-"Russian warship," the answer came back, "go (expletive) yourself."
-The Ukrainian defenders of the island were captured by the Russians but later freed as part of a prisoner exchange.
+Snake Island sits along a busy shipping lane.
+Russia took control of it in the opening days of the war in the apparent hope of using it as a staging ground for an assault on Odesa.
+It was unclear if the evacuation meant a change in Moscow's designs on Odesa.
+Odesa is Ukraine's biggest port, crucial for shipping grain to Africa, the Middle East and other parts of the world, and is also the headquarters of the country's navy.

+The island early on took on legendary significance for Ukraine's resistance to the Russian invasion, when Ukrainian troops there reportedly received a demand from a Russian warship to surrender or be bombed.
+The answer supposedly came back, ''Go (expletive) yourself.”
+Ukraine has celebrated the story with patriotic fervor, issuing a postage stamp in commemoration.

-Since the island was taken, the Ukrainian military has relentlessly bombarded a small Russian garrison and air defense assets stationed there.
+The island's Ukrainian defenders were captured by the Russians but later freed as part of a prisoner exchange.
+After the island was taken, the Ukrainian military heavily bombarded the small Russian garrison there and its air defenses.

+At a NATO summit in Madrid, British Prime Minister Boris Johnson billed the Russian pullout as a sign that Ukraine will prevail in the war launched by Russian President Vladimir Putin. ''In the end it will prove impossible for Putin to hold down a country that will not accept” occupation, Johnson said.

-In the east of Ukraine on Thursday, Moscow kept up its push to take control of the entire Donbas region.
-It is focused on the city of Lysychansk, the last remaining Ukrainian stronghold in the Luhansk province.
+Meanwhile, Moscow kept up its push to take control of the entire Donbas region in eastern Ukraine.
+It is focused on the city of Lysychansk, the last remaining Ukrainian stronghold in Luhansk province.
 Russian troops and their separatist allies control 95% of Luhansk and about half of Donetsk, the two provinces that make up the mostly Russian-speaking Donbas.

-The Ukrainian General Staff said that the Russian troops were shelling Lysychansk and clashing with Ukrainian defenders around an oil refinery on the edge of the city.
+Ukraine said the Russians were shelling Lysychansk and clashing with Ukrainian defenders around an oil refinery on the edge of the city.

-Luhansk Gov. Serhiy Haidai said that Russian reconnaissance units tried to enter Lysychansk Wednesday, but were repelled by the Ukrainian forces.
+Luhansk Gov. Serhiy Haidai said Russian reconnaissance units tried to enter Lysychansk on Wednesday but were repelled.
 He said the Russians were trying to block a highway used to deliver supplies and fully encircle the city.

 “The Russians have thrown practically all their forces to seize the city,” Haidai said.

+In other developments: — Indonesian President Joko Widodo, who held talks with Putin on Thursday a day after visiting Ukraine, said he handed the Russian leader a letter from Ukrainian President Volodymyr Zelenskyy.
+He did not elaborate.
+The war has raised the specter of food shortages and political instability in countries reliant on Ukrainian wheat, including Indonesia, Egypt, Yemen and Lebanon.

+—- U.S. President Joe Biden said his administration will send an additional $800 million in security assistance to Ukraine in what would be the 14th package of weapons and other equipment committed since the war began.
+He said the package will include rockets and advanced air defense systems.

-Speaking on a visit to Turkmenistan early Thursday, Russian President Vladimir Putin said his goals in Ukraine haven't changed since the start of the war.
-He said they were "the liberation of the Donbas, the protection of these people, and the creation of conditions that would guarantee the security of Russia itself."
-He made no mention of his original stated goals to "demilitarize" and "de-Nazify" Ukraine.
+— A senior Russian official warned that Moscow could consider Western sanctions as a cause for war.
+“Under certain circumstances, such hostile measures could be perceived as an act of international aggression, or even as a casus belli,” Dmitry Medvedev, deputy secretary of Russia's Security Council, said in a speech at a legal forum. — Speaking on a visit to Turkmenistan on Thursday, Putin said his goals in Ukraine haven't changed since the start of the war.
+He said they were “the liberation of the Donbas, the protection of these people and the creation of conditions that would guarantee the security of Russia itself.”
+He made no mention of his original stated goals to “demilitarize” and “de-Nazify” Ukraine.

 He denied Russia had adjusted its strategy after failing to take Kyiv in the early stage of the conflict.
-"As you can see, the troops are moving and reaching the marks that were set for them for a certain stage of this combat work.
-Everything is going according to plan," Putin said at a news conference in Turkmenistan.
+“As you can see, the troops are moving and reaching the marks that were set for them for a certain stage of this combat work.
+Everything is going according to plan,” Putin said.

-In central Ukraine, funerals were to be held Thursday for some of the 18 people confirmed killed by Monday's Russian missile strike on a busy shopping mall in Kremenchuk.
-Crews continued to search through the rubble in search of another 20 people who remain missing.
-Ukrainian State Emergency Services press officer Svitlana Rybalko told The Associated Press that along with the 18 bodies, investigators found fragments of eight more bodies.
-It was not immediately clear whether that meant there were more victims.
-A number of survivors suffered severed limbs.
-After the attack on the mall, Ukrainian President Volodymyr Zelenskyy accused Russia of becoming a "terrorist" state.
-On Wednesday, he reproached NATO for not embracing or equipping his embattled country more fully.

-He asked for more modern artillery systems and other weapons and warned the NATO leaders they either had to provide Ukraine with the help it needed to defeat Russia or "face a delayed war between Russia and yourself."
-In southern Ukraine, the death toll from Wednesday's Russian missile strike on an apartment building in Mykolaiv rose to six, according to Gov. Vitaliy Kim.
-Another six people were wounded.
-Mykolaiv is a major port and seizing it — as well as Odesa farther west — would be key to Russia's objective of cutting off Ukraine from its Black Sea coast. ___ Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine.
+— Funerals were scheduled Thursday for some of the 18 people confirmed killed in a Russian airstrike Monday on a busy shopping mall in the central city of Kremenchuk.
+Crews searched the rubble for 20 others still missing.

+— Sweden announced plans to send more military aid to Ukraine, including anti-tank weapons and mine-clearing equipment.
+“It is important that the support to Ukraine from the democratic countries in Europe is continuous and long-term,” Defense Minister Peter Hultqvist said, according to the Swedish news agency TT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)